 1. Community Events Grants

-evoke a sense of celebration
+that evoke a sense of celebration

-2. Major Cultural Celebrations
+2. Major Celebrations Grants

 3. Arts Festivals

-- that inspire awareness of local and visiting talent; and
+- that inspire awareness of local and visiting talent; AND

-The Community Public Art Program provides opportunities to residents and artists to work collaboratively on an art project that addresses an issue or concern of mutual interest.
+The Community Public Art Grants Program provides opportunities to residents and artists to work collaboratively on an art project that addresses an issue or concern of mutual interest.

 The City of North Vancouver sets aside a maximum of $15,000 annually as seed funding to encourage and support this type of community engagement.